 Graduating in 1993 with a BA (Hons) in Art Education Studies from The University of Wales, Melissa embarked on a successful full time career working with her chosen medium of sculpture made predominantly using traditional forging techniques.
 In 2007 Melissa was awarded a prestigious 'Bronze Medal' from The Worshipful Company of Blacksmiths in recognition of the blacksmithing skills seen in her public and private work and the successful forging-in-schools projects.
-This makes Melissa a Fellow of The Worshipful Company of Blacksmiths and she is now regarded as a Master Blacksmith.
+This makes Melissa a Fellow of The Worshipful Company of Blacksmiths and she is regarded as a Master Blacksmith and Liveryman of The Worshipful Company Of Blacksmiths by redemption and has Freedom of The City Of London.

 Smaller sculptural work is created from re-forged antique wrought iron, sourced from restoration projects across the country.
 Larger work is made from other metals, steel, stainless steel and copper using a combination of traditional and contemporary making techniques.